elugon/movies-frontend/README.md

 The `Home` view:

 - When the view `Home` first renders, it should make a call to the API, to the endpoint that gets all the movies. **Make sure your backend is running for this to work**.
-- It should save the data into a state.
+- It should save the data obtained into a state.
 - It should display a list of Cards.
-Each Card should only display the image of the movie and the title, and the title should be a link to the detail ('/movie/id').
+Each Card should only display the image of the movie and the title, and the title should be a link to the detail (this route is created as *'/movie/:id'*).

 > 💡 Use the Card component that you have in the folder /components for this iteration.